 These will keep for a week in a sealed container.

-Can you freeze chocolate truffles?
+Can you freeze chocolate whisky truffles?

 Yes, just pop them in a freezer bag and they will freeze for up to 3 months.

-Actually they are lovely straight from the freezer with a cup of hot coffee.
+Actually, these chocolate whisky truffles are lovely straight from the freezer with a cup of hot coffee.

 This recipe is from my Naughty & Nice Edible Gifts For Christmas eBook which has over 50 amazing and easy recipes for you to try.